Warm Valley Farm

 Skills Desired: Previous farming and/or landscaping experience is preferred: with market gardening, orchard care, and livestock (poultry, sheep and pigs).
 Light carpentry, fencing, irrigation, greenhouse, farmstand, and CSA sales would be wonderful.
 Interns must have health insurance, a vehicle with insurance, and be able to comfortably lift 50 lbs and work in all weather.
 Interns must be committed to participating in farming in all its joys and hardships.
 Be task oriented, a strong collaborator, and be self directed.

-Meals: No, but we provide seasonally available veggies, eggs and some basic staples.
+Meals: No, but we provide seasonally available veggies, eggs and basic staples.

 Stipend: Yes, depending on experience.